virtualcitySYSTEMS/map-ui/documentation/INTERNATIONALIZATION.md

 // TODO define how to name stuff.

 I18n keys are managed in the `vcsUiApp.i18n` `Collection`.
-New keys can be added to the Collection via the `i18n` section in the Context (configuration file), the `i18n` section in a Plugin or via the API.
+New keys can be added to the Collection via the `i18n` section in the VcsModule (configuration file), the `i18n` section in a Plugin or via the API.

 ```javascript
   app.i18n.add({ de: { myMessages: 'test' } });